SanderMertens/flecs/README.md

 By default Flecs includes many features that may not be useful for every project.
 Builds can be customized to minimize the overhead of the library.
 See the [Addons](#addons) section for more information on customized builds.

 ## Documentation
+Make sure to view the documentation at https://www.flecs.dev/ !

 - [FAQ](docs/FAQ.md)
 - [Quickstart](docs/Quickstart.md)
 - [Query Manual](docs/Queries.md)